 Alison says the road to peaceful cohabitation in 600 square feet wasn’t always an easy one.
-But ultimately, she believes it was a worthwhile investment; with just a little out-of-the-box thinking and efficient, transforming design, her and her family are able to enjoy the lifestyle they desire, even as they navigate all of life’s transitions.
+But ultimately, she believes it was a worthwhile investment; with just a little out-of-the-box thinking and efficient, transforming design, she and her family are able to enjoy the lifestyle they desire, even as they navigate all of life’s transitions.

 Having learned how to adapt their space to their needs, Alison and family have actually come to prefer living with less.
 Today, Alison is a bonafide small-space evangelist; she manages the popular blog 600sqftandababy, where she shares all the details of her hyper-efficient tiny home, and explains how living small has actually benefitted her, her family, and the way she parents:

-“Living small has informed my role as a parent in quite a few ways, like valuing time over things, getting outside and using our city as our backyard.”
-Alison says.
+“Living small has informed my role as a parent in quite a few ways, like valuing time over things, getting outside, and using our city as our backyard,” Alison says.
 “I hope that if we ever move to a larger space that we will carry these lessons with us and not fall prey to over-consumption just because we can.”

 To see more of the Mazurek home, read their feature in Mother Magazine.